 The taught components precede the research project, so assessment can be used to develop skills required for the individual research project.
-Students are generally expected to be more self-directed in their learning during the research Management module and meetings project and gu with their thesi idance will be s supervisor. provided through the e Evidence-Based 7
+Students are generally expected to be more self-directed in their learning during the research project and guidance will be provided through the Evidence-Based Management module and meetings with their thesis supervisor.